AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 ## Publishing the Site {#publishing-the-site}

-After a community site has been newly created or modified, it is possible to publish (activate) the site by selecting the `Publish Site` icon, that appears on mouse hover over the site.
+After a community site has been newly created or modified, it is possible to publish (activate) the site by selecting the `Publish Site` icon that appears on mouse hover over the site.

 ![publish-site](assets/publish-site.png)

-There will be an indication after site is successfully published.
+There is an indication after the site is successfully published.

 ![site-published](assets/site-published.png)